vesense/apachecon-acasia/content/tracks/incubator.md

 ---
 title: Incubator
-trackchairs: "Juan Pan, Calvin Kirs"
+trackchairs: "Juan Pan, Calvin Kirs, Justin Mclean"
 ---

 The Apache Incubator offers valuable services to projects, referred to as "podlings," seeking entry into the Apache Software Foundation (ASF).
 This conference track aims to provide insights and guidance on the incubator journey, enabling attendees to gain a deeper understanding of Apache's governance and operational practices.